maschinenstadt/lib.js/README.md

 	var server = nodejs('http').createServer();	// new, better way.
 	console.inspect(nodejs.http);	// possible .. but this won't load!

+As "include()" supports a second parameter, "nodejs()" also supports a "bool" to decide, whether to RE-load the module (into the cache, again) - even if it already has been loaded.
+Just to be sure; maybe you've made changes there? ;)

 #### Array BUG
 Important info: one big mistake happened!
 I can not access greater or smaller